-The MD Program is committed to monitoring absences from mandatory learning activities in order to help ensure that the program is able to provide an accurate assessment of a student's progress through the program and that students are well positioned and supported to succeed in achieving course learning objectives and program competencies.
+The MD Program is committed to monitoring absences from mandatory learning activities in order to help ensure that the program is able to provide an accurate assessment of a student s progress through the program and that students are well positioned and supported to succeed in achieving course learning objectives and program competencies.
 A check-in meeting may be required of a student who has a recurrent or problematic absence history, typically defined as (but not limited to) the following:

-- four or more full day equivalent 'self-care' unplanned absences in an academic year, or - eight or more full day equivalent unplanned and/or planned absences in an academic year, - two or more unplanned and/or planned absences on days on which assessments are scheduled in an academic year, or - two or more deferred assessments in an academic year.
+- four or more full day equivalent self-care unplanned absences in an academic year, or - eight or more full day equivalent unplanned and/or planned absences in an academic year, - two or more unplanned and/or planned absences on days on which assessments are scheduled in an academic year, or - two or more deferred assessments in an academic year.

-In such cases, the Foundations/Clerkship Director will review the student's absence history in consultation with the Associate Dean, Office of Health Professions Student Affairs (OHSPA), where appropriate, to determine next steps, including if a check-in meeting is warranted.
+In such cases, the Assistant Registrar, Registration & Student Success will review the student's absence history, where appropriate, to determine next steps, including if a check-in meeting is warranted.

-If warranted, the student will be invited to a check-in meeting with the Foundations/Clerkship Director and/or Associate Dean, OHPSA, which is intended to:
+If warranted, the student will be invited to a check-in meeting with the Assistant Registrar, Registration & Student Success, which is intended to: